jul3x/InstantCompiler/README.md

 # InstantCompiler
-Simple compiler of Instant language to JVM bitcode and LLVM bytecode.
+Simple compiler of Instant language to JVM bytecode and LLVM bitcode.
 First task of MRJP course at MIMUW.

 # Language